jankotek/mapdb-site/doc/format.rst

 - **byte 5-6** total size of this chunk.
 - **byte 7-12** pointer to previous chunk in this long stack.
 Parity 4, parity is shared with total size at byte 5-6.
-- rest of chunk is filled with bidi-packed longs.
+- rest of chunk is filled with bidi-packed longs with parity 1

+Master Link structure:

+ - **byte 1-2** tail pointer, points where long values are ending at current chunk.
+Its value changes on every take/put.
+ - **byte 3-8** chunk offset, parity 4.

 Adding value to Long Stack goes as follow: